Embeint/infuse-sdk/doc/embedded/services/civil_time.rst

 continuous time source, which means that times can both decrease in value and jump backwards or forward in time.

-As we require a monotonic and continuous time source, the Infuse IoT platform uses the GPS time epoch as the base for all timestamped operations.
+As we require a monotonic and continuous time source, the Infuse-IoT platform uses the GPS time epoch as the base for all timestamped operations.
 The GPS time epoch begins at ``00:00:00 1980-01-06 UTC``.

 Implementation Details
 **********************

-The Infuse IoT civil time functionality is built upon the `Zephyr timeutil`_ library.
+The Infuse-IoT civil time functionality is built upon the `Zephyr timeutil`_ library.

 To obtain sub-second time resolution, the civil time API encodes the current